LE-428/spopro/README.md

 # Analysis of Spotify All-time-history with R

 Download your Spotify extended streaming history and take a look at your favorite songs, albums etc.

+## Ideas

++ World map showing from which country/IP-address you have connected in the pas
++ Favorite Genres and favorite artists of these genres (plot/animation)
++ Most skipped track??
++ ... additions?